ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a request with empty payload.
 In case the request has a non-empty payload, the KDC MUST respond with a 4.00 (Bad Request) error message.

-The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client, identified by "NODENAME".
+The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to the client identified by "NODENAME".
 The KDC also verifies that the roles the client is granted in the group allow it to perform this operation on this resource (REQ7aa).
 If either verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

+The handler also verifies that the node sending the request and the node name used in the Uri-Path match.
+If that is not the case, the handler responds with a 4.01 (Unauthorized) error response.

 Additionally, the handler verifies that the node is a current member of the group.
-If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+If the verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+Also, the handler verifies that this operation is consistent with the set of roles that the node has in the group.
+If the verification fails, the KDC MUST respond with a 4.00 (Bad Request) error message.

-Finally, the KDC verifies that it is actually able to serve this request, i.e. to generate new individual keying material for the requesting client.
-If verification fails, the KDC MUST respond with a 5.03 (Service Unavailable) error message.
+If the KDC is currently not able to serve this request, i.e. to generate new individual keying material for the requesting client, the KDC MUST respond with a 5.03 (Service Unavailable) error message.

 If all verifications succeed, the handler returns a 2.05 (Content) message containing newly-generated keying material for the Client, and/or, if the application profiles requires it (OPT8), starts the complete group rekeying.
 The payload of the response is formatted as a CBOR map.
 The specific format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ15) and registered in {{iana-reg}}.